-Donating plasma is going to take a bit longer than donating blood.
+Donating plasma takes a bit longer than donating blood.
 The main reason behind this is that plasma is quite a bit more involved than blood donation.
-With plasma donation, your blood gets pulled out, the plasma is taken, and the blood’s leftover components are put back into your system.
+With plasma donation, your blood gets pulled out, the plasma is taken, and the blood's leftover components are restored to your body.

 This process takes at least ninety minutes, and sometimes it could take a bit longer.
 When you go to the plasma center, you will need to fill out paperwork and check your eligibility.
 You can expect that this is going to take at least a ½ hour or so.

 You can donate plasma no more than two times per week, and you must make sure that you have at least 48 hours between your donations.
 The reason that there are restrictions on plasma donation is that people are using plasma to make money.